Minimum Wage in Alberta 2026: What You Need to Know

 Did You Know

-• that Alberta’s minimum wage hasn’t increased since 2018?
+• Alberta’s minimum wage hasn’t increased since 2018.
 Despite rising inflation, Alberta has frozen its general minimum wage at $15/hour for seven years straight.

-• that Alberta has a separate minimum wage for students?
+• Alberta has a separate minimum wage for students.
 Students under 18 can legally be paid $13/hour for up to 28 hours per week — one of the few provinces with a lower youth wage.

-• that Alberta now trails behind several provinces in minimum wage rates?
-Provinces like B.C., Ontario, and even Yukon offer higher minimum wages than Alberta in 2025.
+• Alberta now trails behind several provinces in minimum wage rates.
+Provinces like B.C., Ontario, and Yukon offer higher minimum wages in 2026.

 Who’s Affected the Most?